codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

 The most simple and straight forward use of the attribute selector.
 Any element that has `data-option` will have the styling applied.

-The content aptly containing Forgetful does not have the `data-option` attribute hence the lack of styling.
+The "Wolf" does not have the `data-alt` attribute hence the lack of styling.

 ## Attribute & Values